antisyst/tg-falling-icons/README.md

     ```bash
     npm start
     ```
-2. Open your browser and go to `http://localhost:5173/`.
+2. And after click to `http://localhost:5173/` on your terminal.

 ## Notes
 - The project is optimized for mobile platforms.